FayeAlangi/codepath-prework/README.md

 ### App Description

-This app allows users to create an intorduction
+This app allows students to create an intorduction based on personal info.

 ### App Walk-though